Richard M. Schulman, 88, of Cochecton, NY, passed away January 25, 2021 while visiting family in Atlanta, Georgia.

 Richard served as a Town Justice for the Town of Cochecton from 1976-1980 and as a Councilmember from 2010-2012.
 He also served as a Mason and on the Zoning Board for several years.

 Funeral services will be held privately due to COVID restrictions.
 Richard will be buried in Congregation Ahavath Sholom Cemetery in Jeffersonville.
 The family will plan a lifetime celebration when the pandemic is over and people can safely congregate.

 Funeral arrangements are honorably entrusted to the Joseph N. Garlick Funeral Home - Monticello; 845-794-7474 or www.josephngarlickfuneralhome.com.

-To plant a tree in memory of Richard Schulman, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Richard Schulman, please visit our Tree Store

 A Memorial Tree was planted for Richard